Create and view exceptions for security recommendations

-A flyout will appear where you can search and choose device groups you want included.
+A flyout appears where you can search and choose device groups you want included.
 Select the check mark icon below Search to check/uncheck all.

-If you have global administrator permissions, you will be able to create and cancel a global exception.
+If you have global administrator permissions, you'll be able to create and cancel a global exception.
 It affects all current and future device groups in your organization, and only a user with similar permission would be able to change it.
-The recommendation state will change from "active" to "full exception."
+The recommendation state changes from "active" to "full exception."

 Some things to keep in mind:

-- If a recommendation is under global exception, then newly created exceptions for device groups will be suspended until the global exception has expired or been canceled.
+- If a recommendation is under global exception, then newly created exceptions for device groups is suspended until the global exception has expired or been canceled.
 After that point, the new device group exceptions will go into effect until they expire.

-- If a recommendation already has exceptions for specific device groups and a global exception is created, then the device group exception will be suspended until it expires or the global exception is canceled before it expires.
+- If a recommendation already has exceptions for specific device groups and a global exception is created, then the device group exception is suspended until it expires or the global exception is canceled before it expires.

 Select your justification for the exception you need to file instead of remediating the security recommendation in question.
 Fill out the justification context, then set the exception duration.